realmagicgreen/magicgreenastro/src/content/products/bamboo-straws.md

 ---
-layout: ../../layouts/Article.astro
 title: Bamboo Straws
 subtitle: Suck it up consciously.
 category: products
 description: "When you really need a straw to be able to enjoy your drink, let it be environment-friendly.
-These bamboo straws are locally made in Bali.
-You can safely throw...s"
+These bamboo straws are locally made in Bali..."
-date: 2018-05-09
+pubDate: 2018-05-09
 published: true
 tags:
   - Bali